Advertisement

 How long is the wait at Madison Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Madison Housing Authority depend on demand in Madison, funding levels, and your priority status.
+With approximately 523 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 22, 2026 when the Inclusionary Affordable Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Madison Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?